 One cannot ignore the environmental cost of producing the drip tape.
 For every kilogram of polyethylene produced, 80.5MJ of energy is needed and 2.73 kilograms of carbon is emitted.
+This equates to needing 2083.5MJ to make the drip tape and emit 70.66 kg of CO_2 .
+2083.5MJ is equivalent to 77.74L of gasoline, which could fuel the UBC Supermileage Car (69.5km/L) from UBC to Quebec City!

-This equates to needing 2083.5MJ to make the drip tape and emit 70.66 kg of CO2.
-2083.5MJ is equivalent to 77.74L of gasoline, which could fuel the UBC Supermileage Car (69.5km/L) from have to be transported to West Coast Plastic Recycling via truck.
+Once the drip tape has reached the end of its useable life it must be recycled.
+The plastic will have to be transported to West Coast Plastic Recycling via truck.
 The process of recycling plastics itself requires energy and produces additional carbon.
 Despite being recycled, the drip tape might be down cycled and tuned into products like synthetic wood or planter pots.
 It would be more environmentally friendly to use drip tape that was made from recycled drip tape.